SolutionGuidance/psm/docker/README.md

 # PSM in a Docker container

 Installing and standing up the PSM is a multi-step process.
 We intend this docker directory to make this process less onerous.

-The `docker-compose.yml` currently sets up Postgres, creates a db user named 'psm' with password 'psm' and creates a database named 'psm'.
-This database lives in a data volume, so it is separable from the running postgres container.
+The `docker-compose.yml` currently sets up Postgres, creates a database user named 'psm' with password 'psm', and creates a database named 'psm'.
+This database lives in a data volume, so it is separable from the running Postgres container.

 Docker also includes a mailcatcher, which is just a dummy SMTP server.
 The PSM app needs a way to send mail and this suffices.

-Finally, there is the wildfly container.
-This container builds the code it finds in psm-app and deploys the resulting ear file.
+Finally, there is the WildFly container.
+This container builds the code it finds in `psm-app` and deploys the resulting EAR file.

 There is little setup needed.
 If Docker works on your system, just change to the docker directory and: